elliotlarson/dev-notes/ruby-rails-auth-notes.md

 end
 ```

 Note that JWTs are typically stored in HTTP-only cookies to prevent access from JavaScript and mitigate the risk of XSS attacks.
-However, the example above includes the JWT in the URL for simplicity.
-In a production system, you should

 ### JWT in the header

-There are several reasons why passing a JWT (or any sensitive data) in an HTTP header is generally more secure than passing it in a query string:
+There are several reasons why passing a JWT (or any sensitive data) in an HTTP header is generally more secure than passing it in a query string parameter:

 1. **Logging**: Web servers often log URLs, including the query string, by default.
 If your JWT is in the query string, it could be accidentally recorded in these logs, creating a security risk if these logs are not properly protected.
 2. **Browser History**: URLs, including the query string, are stored in the user's browser history.
 If a JWT is part of the URL, it could be accidentally exposed or reused by anyone with access to the user's browser history.
 3. **Referer Header**: When navigating from one page to another, browsers often send the URL of the originating page in the Referer HTTP header.
 If a JWT is part of the URL, it could be accidentally exposed in the Referer header.
 4. **Caching**: URLs, including query parameters, may be cached in various parts of the system (browser, server, intermediate proxies, CDNs).
 If sensitive data like JWT tokens are included in URLs, there is a risk of the tokens being accidentally stored in these caches.
 5. **Sharing**: Users may unknowingly share URLs that contain sensitive data.
 For example, a user might copy a URL from the address bar and email it to someone, inadvertently sharing their JWT.

-Putting a JWT in an HTTP header, particularly the `Authorization` header, avoids these risks.
-Headers are not logged by default, not stored in browser history, not included in Referer headers, not cached, and not shared by users.

 The hurdle to using JWT tokens in the header is that a straightforward navigation link in HTML doesn't allow the setting of headers, so you can't directly include the JWT token as a header when the user clicks a link to navigate to the ProjectsApp.
 However, you can use JavaScript and AJAX/fetch requests, which allow setting of headers.
 Alternatively, the handshake method I described above could also be used.